 When you hire a boat with Latchi Watersports Centre the first place you’ll visit will be our Head Office.
 You cannot miss our building; it’s a three-storey turquoise building right at the heart of Latchi Harbour.

-The first beach in the Akamas National Park where you may want to stop your boat and relax, swim & snorkel is Takkas bay.
+The first point in the Akamas National Park where you will pass is Takkas bay.

 Insight of Aphrodite’s rock and, around a 2.5km away headed west is St George’s Reef and St George’s Island.

-And, what you’ve all be wondering.
 Next is the famous Blue Lagoon.
-The most popular bay in the Akamas National Park and, in the whole of Cyprus.
+This is the one you all come here to see and it is deservedly the most popular bay in the Akamas National Park and, in the whole of Cyprus.

 A few minutes beyond the Blue Lagoon you will come to a quieter bay called Fontana Amorosa literally “Fountain of Love”.